Faust up to Date

-Faust up to Date is a musical burlesque with a score written by Meyer Lutz (a few songs by others were interpolated into the show).
-The libretto was written by G. R. Sims and Henry Pettitt.
-It is a spoof of Gounod's opera, Faust, which had first been performed in London in 1864, and followed on from an earlier Lutz musical, Mephistopheles, or Faust and Marguerite.
+Faust up to Date is a musical burlesque with a libretto was written by G. R. Sims and Henry Pettitt, and a score written by Meyer Lutz (a few songs by others were interpolated into the show).
+Set in Nuremberg, it is a spoof of Gounod's opera, Faust, which had first been performed in London in 1864.
+The burlesque followed on from an earlier Lutz musical, Mephistopheles, or Faust and Marguerite.

 The piece was first performed at the Gaiety Theatre, London on 30 October 1888, produced by George Edwardes, and ran until August 1889.
 It starred Florence St. John as Margaret, E. J. Lonnen as Mephistopheles and Mabel Love as Totchen.
 It was revived in July 1892, with Florence St. John again playing the role of Margaret, Edmund Payne as Mephistopheles and Arthur Williams as Valentine.
 The piece enjoyed subsequent productions in New York, Australia (with Robert Courtneidge as Valentine) and elsewhere.